All Episodes

 What is it?

-Larie with an L. Well, that's staff making me look great again today.
+Well, that's staff making me look great again today.

-Thanks, uh, thanks, Marie.
+Thanks, Marie.

-I've been listening to you probably if it wasn't the first day, it was the first week you went national.
+I've been listening to you probably, if it wasn't the first day, it was the first week you went national.

-And um, so I'm a little ashamed of myself that I can't figure out the answer to my own question.
+And so I'm a little ashamed of myself that I can't figure out the answer to my own question.

-Um has to do with what you said.
+It has to do with what you said.

-You say it a lot that the left the liberal media, their lap dogs for Obama.
+You say it a lot that the left, the liberal media, their lapdogs for Obama, so they can be invited to parties.

 And the media supported the war effort.